 Flutter is described as a reactive framework, but what does it mean?
 Consider the advantages of reactive programming for Mobile app development.

 Consider the following scenario: you want to send a request to a server and then act on the return.
-Consider it.
 A billion-dollar blunder can be avoided if you act before you have a response, that is before you have an object.
 This was one of Kotlin’s primary goals, and if you are familiar with Android and Java, you will recognize it.

 Several software parts must respond to streams of user clicks and inquiries if the data is received asynchronously.
 Another way of putting it?
 Chaos reigns supreme in the absence of reactive programming.
 This challenge led to the development of the Dart language’s reactive programming.